-The choices in dog sports and recreation are nearly endless.
+Have you got a dog that needs physical exercise and mental stimulation?
 Dog sports can help keep active dogs both physically and mentally healthy.
 All dogs need some degree of exercise, but most will thrive with extra stimulation.
 Very active dogs are ideal candidates for high-performance sports like agility and flyball, though almost any healthy dog can enjoy participation.

 01 of 10

 Canine agility is a competitive dog sport that takes place within an obstacle course.
-Dogs are trained to make jumps, travel through tunnels, and navigate various walkways - all in a specific order.
+Dogs are trained to make jumps, travel through tunnels, and navigate various walkways--all in a specific order.
 Each step of the way, the dogs are directed by their handlers (often their owners).
 This sport requires effective communication between the dog and the handler.

-Agility is an excellent form of exercise and mental stimulation, making it ideal for high energy dogs like Border Collies and Australian Shepherds.
+Agility is an excellent form of exercise and mental stimulation, making it ideal for high-energy dogs like Border Collies and Australian Shepherds.
 However, just about any healthy dog can participate in agility.
 The intensity and difficulty of the course can be altered to accommodate dogs with limitations or special needs.
 Teamwork between dog and human is the cornerstone of this sport.

 02 of 10

 Canine Freestyle is a choreographed musical performance by a dog/handler team.
 Like it sounds, this activity is essentially dancing with a dog.
 As implied by its name, in canine freestyle almost anything goes.
 Basically, any move is allowed unless it puts the dog or handler in danger.
-Routines typically involve the dog performing twists & turns, weaving through the handler's legs, walking backwards, jumping, and moving in sync with the handler.
+Routines typically involve the dog performing twists & turns, weaving through the handler's legs, walking backward, jumping, and moving in sync with the handler.

 Canine Freestyle requires a deep bond between handler and dog as well as a mastery of basic cues, especially the heel command.
 Before putting a routine together, the dog must first learn each individual "move."
 A dash of creativity, plenty of patience, and a positive attitude will go a long way in canine freestyle.

 03 of 10